turingschool/try-turing/info-application/next-steps/index.md

 ## Attend Other Events

 We are always creating new, exciting events for prospective students.
-Check out our upcoming events [here](https://www.eventbrite.com/o/turing-school-of-software-amp-design-9895674202)!
+Check out our upcoming events <a target="blank" href="https://www.eventbrite.com/o/turing-school-of-software-amp-design-9895674202">here</a>!

 ## Talk to Us